brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 [1]{.pnum} *Constant When*:
 `type` represents a type.
 If `options.name` contains a value, the `string` or `u8string` value that was used to initialize `options.name`, respectively interpreted using the ordinary string literal encoding or with UTF-8, contains a valid identifier ([lex.name]{.sref}).
 If `options.width` contains a value, then `type` represents an integral or (possibly cv-qualified) enumeration type, `options.alignment` contains no value, and `options.no_unique_address` is false.
 If `options.alignment` contains a value, it is an alignment value ([basic.align]) not less than the alignment requirement of the type represented by `type`.
+If `options.width` contains the value zero, `options.name` does not contain a value.

 [#]{.pnum} *Returns*: A reflection of a description of the declaration of a non-static data member with a type represented by `type` and optional characteristics designated by `options`.